Search for Grace

-Search for Grace is a 1994 American fantasy thriller television film directed by Sam Pillsbury and written by Alex Ayres.
+Search for Grace is a 1994 American fantasy and thriller television film directed by Sam Pillsbury and written by Alex Ayres.
 It was produced by CBS Entertainment Productions and stars Lisa Hartman Black and Ken Wahl.
 The film tells the story of Ivy (played by Hartman Black), a landscaper who leaves her long-time boyfriend to be with the mysterious Johnny (Wahl).
 Ivy begins experiencing flashbacks to the life of a long-dead woman named Grace (also played by Hartman Black), whose life in 1927, including her doomed relationship with the gangster Jake (Wahl), mirrors her own.

 Billed as being "inspired by an actual case history", Ayres got the idea for the story from an account of a woman who had purportedly described a past unsolved murder while under hypnosis.
 The film was shot in Wilmington, North Carolina, from March to April 1994.
 Search for Grace premiered on CBS on May 17, 1994, earning a Nielsen rating of 10.5 to become the 36th highest-rated prime time broadcast for its respective week.
 Reviewers generally found the plot absurd and the acting mediocre, with some criticizing the film as contrived and poorly-executed, and others giving it credit for originality and imaginative storytelling.